Blood on the Dungeon Floor: Wizardry OVA (1994)

 The teleportation spell might help, but it is in the highest spell tier, strictly end-game, and if you teleport to the wrong location, it might leave your entire party encased in a stone wall forever.
 Imagine spending countless hours building your characters out, grinding for experience and treasure, choosing the right moment to withdraw from the dungeon in order to escape with everyone’s lives in tact, only to lose all of that in the very last stretch because you picked the wrong location on the map to teleport to.

-Given the investment of time and effort that goes into building characters able to survive in the dungeon for any length, the grief of losing them to misadventure, or a disastrous ambush of vampires, is a real thing.
-It is only fitting that the OVA based on The Proving Ground of the Mad Overlord is permeated with emotional and physical violence; these are the essence of ‘Wizardry’.
+It is only fitting that the OVA based on The Proving Ground of the Mad Overlord is permeated with emotional and physical violence; these are the essence of ‘Wizardry‘.
 I hope you like grindcore, because that’s what this game is for.
 Grinding.
 To the core.
-Welcome to ‘Wizardry’, where the pain is the reward.
+Welcome to ‘Wizardry‘, where the pain is the reward.
 Prepare to get blood on the dungeon floor.

 Werdna Is a Dick

-The eponymous Mad Overlord referred to in the title of the first Wizardry game is King Trebor, who was once the wise and benevolent ruler of Llylgamyn.
-The wizard Werdna has stolen the amulet which protected the King from diabolical forces, and created a maze beneath the king’s castle in which to hide himself and the amulet.
-This is a weird set-up from the beginning; why would the wizard create his labyrinth of horrors directly beneath the seat of his enemy?
+The wizard Werdna has stolen the amulet which protected the King from diabolical forces and created a maze beneath the king’s castle in which to hide himself and the amulet.

-Well, its because Werdna is a dick.
-This is exactly the kind of thing Werdna would do.
-Werdna is the kind of guy that will force you to set your own boyfriend on fire.
-Werdna and Trebor used to be tight, but Werdna decided that ultimate power over life and death and all the legions of hell were more valuable to him than friendship.
-What better place for Werdna to gloat about his victory over all that is holy and just than directly beneath the Kings’ feet?
-No wonder Trebor is mad.
+Werdna and King Trebor used to be tight, but Werdna decided that wielding ultimate power over life and death and all the legions of hell were more valuable to him than friendship.
+What better place for Werdna to gloat about his victory over all that is holy than directly beneath the Kings’ feet?
+No wonder King Trebor is mad.

-The dungeons beneath Castle Llylgamyn are regarded in the OVA as an extension of the devious mind of Werdna; anyone who has experienced them knows that the dungeons are, like the man who spawned them, total assholes.
-Because Werdna is such a dick, I propose using the word ‘Wizardry’ to refer to generally dickish behavior.
+Because Werdna is such a dick, I propose using the word ‘Wizardry‘ to refer to generally dickish behavior.
 For example, you eat someones chicken strips, and they ask, ‘why did you eat my chicken strips?’.
 You just look at them and say, ‘Wizardry, bitch’.

-‘Wizardry IV: The Return of Werdna‘ was released in 1987, and inverted the play pattern of the Wizardry franchise.
-With Werdna’s defeat at the end of The Proving Ground of The Mad Overlord, his soul was imprisoned on the 10th level of the dungeon beneath Castle Llylgamyn.
 In The Return of Werdna, the Wizard’s soul has awoken.
 You play as the disempowered Wizard, groping up through the terminal darkness to recover your lost arcane power.
 Sending wave after wave of monsters out to clash with the champions of the kingdom in the dungeons above, your ultimate goal is to one day burst out of the labyrinth to overrun the human world.
-This situation is directly referenced in the OVA, in the form of an eerie prophecy:
+This situation is directly referenced in the OVA, where it is phrased as an eerie prophecy:

-The Wizardry OVA is loaded with hilarious riffs like this that show familiarity with and respect for the source material.
-Someone over at Dungeon Fantastic who has both played the 1981 Wizardry game and seen the 1994 OVA made a list of ways in which the anime and the game lined up:
+Someone over at Dungeon Fantastic who has both played the 1981 Wizardry game and seen the 1994 OVA made a list of deep cuts in the anime that line up with the original game:

 - a blue ribbon to operate the elevators?
 Of course!